-Ona Renner-Fahey (Associate Professor of Russian), Robert H. Greene (Assistant Professor of History), and Clint Walker, (Assistant Professor of Russian), Advisors
+Ona Renner-Fahey (Associate Professor of Russian), Robert H. Greene (Associate Professor of History), and Clint Walker, (Assistant Professor of Russian), Advisors

 Students interested in Russian Studies may choose to minor in this interdisciplinary program.
 Courses are required in Russian language, culture, history, and one other discipline (depending on course offerings and students’ interests).
 The list of possible course offerings below must be considered in consultation with one of the advisors to the minor.

 Requirements for a Minor

 The following requirements must be successfully completed to obtain a minor in Russian Studies:

 1. Second-year proficiency in the Russian language (by successfully completing 201-202 or equivalent).

 3. One upper-division Russian history course (357, 358, 457, or 458)